How do I know if I’m being blown off?

 Here are your choices:

-When you follow up for a response with those you don’t know very well it is recommended you be deliberately courteous while also mentioning your general concern.
+When you follow up for a response with those you don’t know very well, you should be courteous while mentioning your general concern.
 Short and sweet works well:

 “You okay?
 Didn’t hear back and just wanted to check-in.”